 Summary

-We create products to communicate scientific research in the most effective ways possible by combining scientific data visualization, storytelling, and CGI.
+We create communication products that showcase scientific research in the most effective ways possible by combining scientific data visualization, storytelling, and computer graphics imaging.

 Our two major targets are Scientists and Society.

 We produce the most suitable solutions depending on the characteristics of the research project, the type and origin of the data, and the intended audience.
-Our products may be movies, images, or interactive displays, and can be used for dissemination and outreach, technical reports, or as visual analysis tools.
+Our products may be movies, images, or more complex displays, and can be used for dissemination and outreach, technical reports, or as visual analysis tools.

 The team blends commercial image generation software with in-house data management tools into a pipeline able to process the large volumes of data generated by high performance computations.
 Most important in the team's workflow is the constant collaboration between scientists, programmers, and designers to create imagery that is scientifically accurate, visually engaging at the same time.